-10 Most Harmful Mobile SEO Mistakes You Need to Know | SEJ
+The 10 Most Harmful Mobile SEO Mistakes

 If you wish to include animated content on your website, Google recommends using HTML5.
 You can easily create these animations in Google Web Designer, and they should be supported across all web browsers.

+You should make sure any animations on your site achieve a good Cumulative Layout Shift threshold.

-5. Bad Redirects/Cross Links
+5. Missing Content: Bad Redirects/Cross Links

-Faulty redirects are a major issue in websites that haven’t been optimized for mobile.
+Faulty redirects constitute a significant issue in websites that haven’t been optimized for mobile.
 This is especially true on websites with separate desktop and mobile URLs.

-Common areas of improvement include:
+Typical areas of improvement include:

 - If a mobile user mistakenly lands on the desktop version of your website, redirect them to the mobile version of the page they were seeking.
 They should not be redirected back to your mobile site’s homepage.